 Linda M. Distlerath

 Linda Distlerath is a member of the Board of Advisors at the National Bureau of Asian Research.
-She is also a Trustee of the South Carolina Research Authority and serves on the board of the National Academy of Certified Care Managers.
+She is also a Trustee and Executive Committee member of the South Carolina Research Authority, and on the International Advisory Council of APCO Worldwide.

 Linda is a health care industry expert with over three decades of experience in the global biopharmaceutical sector, bringing substantial expertise in public affairs and building favorable policy environments for business success in markets around the world.
 Highly regarded as an international leader in forging innovative and strategic alliances and partnerships, Linda excels in engaging a diverse range of stakeholders to impact market access, regulatory and legal policies across highly regulated health and technology industries.